Governance & Leadership

 Dr. Agnes Kalibata

-As President of AGRA, Dr. Kalibata leads the organization’s efforts with public and private partners to ensure a food secure and prosperous Africa through rapid, sustainable agricultural growth, improving the productivity and livelihoods of millions of smallholder farmers.
+Dr. Kalibata joined AGRA as its President in September 2014.
+She leads the organization’s efforts with public and private partners to ensure a food secure and prosperous Africa through rapid, inclusive, sustainable agricultural growth, improving the productivity and livelihoods of millions of smallholder farmers in Africa.

 Africa’s Smallholder Farmers Among the Most Hurt by Climate Change